Does Your Small Book Thumbnail Cover Stand Out?

 What about on your blog or website?

-Your website most probably uses a thumbnail cover to link to your book pages or in your site search.
+Your website most probably uses small book cover images to link to your book pages or in your site search.

-You need to make sure that your book size is dimensionally correct.
+But you need to make sure that your book images are dimensionally correct.

 There are settings for your post thumbnail and standard image sizes on most blogging platforms.